mittwald/harbor-operator/config/samples/README.md

   namespace: harbor-operator
 ```

-### Repositories
+### Projects
-Repositories (or *Harbor Projects*) hold the information of a Harbor project, mirroring values from its spec on to a Harbor instance via the [goharbor-client](https://github.com/mittwald/goharbor-client) library.
+Projects hold the information of a Harbor project, mirroring values from its spec on to a Harbor instance via the [goharbor-client](https://github.com/mittwald/goharbor-client) library.

 A harbor project is "hollow", in the sense of being the authority that holds repository and helm chart information over its lifecycle.